RobertDober/extractly/README.md

 #### Options:

-    --help     Prints short help information to stdout and exits.
+    --help | -h     Prints short help information to stdout and exits.
-    --version  Prints the current version to stdout and exits.
+    --quiet | -q    No output to stdout or stderr --version | -v  Prints the current version to stdout and exits.
     --verbose       Prints additional output to stderr

     --output filename
               The name of the file the rendered template is written to, defaults to the templates'